Your Lean Journey

 If you’re feeling daunted by this “journey” ahead of you, you can think of reading this article as your first step.
 An interest in and awareness of Lean is the ideal starting point.

-Take further steps by researching the basics of lean principles and origins, to begin building an image of what it will look like in your organisation.
+Take further steps by researching the basics of Lean principles and origins and deciding on a Lean training plan for your team.
+This will begin building an image of what Lean will look like in your organisation or your career.

 Essentials for the Journey

 Next, it’s important to identify what you’ll need for the trip.
-No two organisations go on exactly the same journey, as factors unique to your business will guide each element of the journey.
+No two organisations go on exactly the same journey.
+Factors unique to your business will guide each element of the journey.

 However, there are some key factors every journey requires: